Hot Shot Hamish and Mighty Mouse

 Hot Shot Hamish and Mighty Mouse were two popular British football-themed comic strips, which later merged and appeared in various publications from the 1970s to the 1990s.
 Both are amongst the best remembered football characters from the "golden age" of British boys' comics.

-Both strips were written by Fred Baker (died 2008) and usually drawn by Julio Schiaffino (born 1936, died 23 June 2016) Hot Shot Hamish followed gentle Hebridean giant Hamish Balfour, the man with the most powerful shot in the world, and began its days in Scorcher in August 1973, before relocating to Tiger when the two titles merged.
-Hamish was brought from his remote island home to play for Princes Park in the Scottish Premier Division, under manager Ian McWhacker, and was famous for being able to hit the ball so hard that his shot could (and often did) burst the goal net.
-His powerful frame was emphasised by the fact that he always played in a shirt which was far too small for him and which did not reach the waistband of his shorts.
-Hamish's regular supporting characters were his eccentric father and his pet sheep McMutton.
+Both strips were written by Fred Baker (died 2008) and usually drawn by Julio Schiaffino (born 1936, died 23 June 2016).
+Hot Shot Hamish followed gentle Hebridean giant Hamish Balfour, the man with the most powerful shot in the world, and began its days in Scorcher in August 1973, before relocating to Tiger when the two titles merged.
+The comic tells the story of Hamish as he is brought from his remote island home to play for Princes Park in the Scottish Premier Division, under manager Ian McWhacker, and becomes famous for being able to hit the ball so hard that his shot could (and often did) burst the goal net.
+His character has a powerful frame emphasised by the fact that he always played in a shirt which was far too small for him and which did not reach the waistband of his shorts.
+The comic's regular supporting characters were Hamish's eccentric father and his pet sheep McMutton.

 Mighty Mouse, on the other hand, first appeared in the Roy of the Rovers comic in June 1979, and featured Kevin "Mighty" Mouse.
-Mouse was a successful and highly skillful First Division footballer despite the fact that he was very short, extremely overweight, and wore thick spectacles even while playing.
-He also managed to divide his time between playing for Tottenford Rovers and studying at St Victor's Hospital as a medical student.
-At the hospital he lived in fear of ferocious matron "Mad Annie", and his superior was the cantankerous Dr Mender, who also ran the hospital football team, for which Mouse played.
-As he was also a professional player, while all his teammates were amateurs, he was vastly more skillful than anyone else on the team.
+Mouse's character was a successful and highly skillful First Division footballer despite the fact that he was very short, extremely overweight, and wore thick spectacles even while playing.
+In the comic strip, Mouse managed to divide his time between playing for Tottenford Rovers and studying at St Victor's Hospital as a medical student.
+At the hospital he lived in fear of ferocious matron "Mad Annie", and his superior, the cantankerous Dr Mender, who also ran the hospital football team that Mouse played for.
+Mouse is characterized as vastly more skillful than anyone else on his team.